outofdesk/outofdesk.github.io/_posts/2020-10-17-how-a-book-chose-me.md

 Is free will and freedom reflected in what we do, or what we choose to do?

 If it is the latter, are we choosing to do the things we do in our life, or do we merely tell ourselves that to be able to sleep at night?
-If we're not, and merely acting on impulses, are we exercising our freedom?
+If we're not, are we acting based purely on our impulses, thus not exercising our freedom?

 ---